xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 images_gpu, labels_gpu = output
 ```

-Next, checkout the [end-to-end example](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_ML_optimization) directory, where we show how to integrate the DALI pipeline into a PyTorch DataLoader and training loop.
-This example demonstrates how to use DALI to load data from Zarr stores, preprocess it on the GPU, and feed it into a PyTorch model for training.
+Next, checkout the [end-to-end example](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_ML_optimization) directory, where we showed how to use DALI to load data from Zarr stores, preprocess it on the GPU, and feed it into a PyTorch model for training.

-Profiling results from the DALI pipeline demonstrate effective overlap between CPU and GPU workloads, significantly reducing GPU idle time (blue) and increasing overall training throughput:
+Profiling results show that the DALI pipeline enables efficient overlap of CPU and GPU operations, significantly reducing GPU idle time and boosting overall training throughput.

 <img
   src='/posts/gpu-pipline/profiling_screenshot_dali.png'